 As the world becomes ever more connected, the spaces where we live, work, and play are increasingly moving online.
 This means the digital world is the perfect place to reach the public and gives brands the ability to be at every step of the customer journey, from initial interest right through to purchase.
 In this new world, having a digital marketing strategy is non-negotiable for many companies.
 Additionally, hiring reliable inbound marketing services can shorten the learning curve and help you hit the ground running.

-At Fannit, we’ve spent the last decade creating tailored digital marketing strategies for businesses in all industries.
+At Fannit, we’ve spent the last decade providing tailored digital marketing services for businesses in all industries.
 We understand that modern consumers rely on the internet to find new products to buy or services to use.

 So, our team works relentlessly to develop a plan that helps you connect with these potential customers.

 Let’s take a look at the definition of a digital marketing strategy and go over the steps to help you build a tailored play for your business.

 - More helpful reading: https://www.fannit.com/blog/what-is-digital-marketing/

 Much like a traditional promotion strategy, a digital marketing strategy is a plan to achieve your marketing goals, whether that’s maximizing coverage, improving your brand awareness, or to generate more leads.

 The difference is rather than using traditional channels such as print media or out of home, digital marketing strategies focus on the online channels now readily available.